tomas/qiq/Readme.md

-# minstache
+# qiq

-  Mini mustache template engine.
+  Minimal templating engine, based on [minstache](https://github.com/visionmedia/minstache).

 ## Installation

-    $ npm install minstache
+    $ npm install qiq
-    $ component install visionmedia/minstache

-## minstache(1)
+## qiq(1)

-  The `minstache(1)` executable can compile a file to a valid stand-alone commonjs module for you, there's no need to have minstache as a dependency:
+  The `qiq(1)` executable can compile a file to a valid stand-alone commonjs module for you, there's no need to have qiq as a dependency:

-  hello.mustache:
+  hello.qiq:

 ```
 Hello {{name}}! {{^authenticated}}<a href="/login">login</a>{{/authenticated}}